Steele Johnson: Early life and education

-Johnson was born in Indianapolis, Indiana to Bill and Jill Johnson.
+Johnson was born in Indianapolis, Indiana, to Bill and Jill Johnson.
 He has an older brother named Race and a younger sister named Hollyn.
 He earned his high school diploma from Laurel Springs School, an accredited private online school based in Ojai, California.

 Early diving experience

 Johnson began diving at age seven.

-He suffered a potentially fatal head injury on January 21, 2009 at the age of 12.
+Johnson suffered a potentially fatal head injury on January 21, 2009, at the age of 12.
 While attempting a reverse 31/2 somersault in tuck position, he struck his head on the concrete platform.
 After falling 33 feet into the water below, Johnson was motionless until being rescued by his coach, John Wingfield.
 According to Johnson, Wingfield helped to limit his blood loss.
 Johnson has stated that he was hospitalized, that his scalp wound was stapled shut, and that he was diagnosed with only a minor concussion.
 Johnson resumed diving a month following the accident.
 In 2016, Johnson revealed that he still suffered from short- and long-term memory loss due to the accident.

 In the summer of 2014, with his future Olympic diving teammate, David Boudia, Johnson represented USA Diving at the FINA Diving World Cup.
 Johnson and Boudia won a bronze medal in the synchronized 10-meter platform.